 Midas has a great reputation among customers and you can trust the Midas touch as they say.

-How much does an oil change cost at Sears?
+How much does an oil change at Sears?

-Despite being one of the oldest brands in the automobile repair business, Sears has surprisingly cheap oil change prices.
+Despite being one of the oldest brands in the automobile repair business, Sears has a surprisingly cheap oil change.

 For example, Sears standard conventional oil change package is priced at $19.99.
 That’s neck to neck with Walmart.
 Guess the old rivals just cannot stop competing.